A Comprehensive Guide To Making Fashion Statements With Bright Colors

 Not every bright color feels the same on everyone, and that’s completely normal.
 The difference usually comes down to undertones.

-If you have deeper skin, shades like emerald green, cobalt blue, bright orange, and fuchsia tend to look incredibly rich and vibrant.
+If you have deeper skin, shades like emerald green, cobalt blue, bright orange, and fuchsia tend to look vibrant.
 They create contrast in the best way.

 Medium and olive skin tones often work beautifully with coral, mustard, turquoise, and royal purple.
-There is some natural warmth these colors create in your complexion.
+These colors create a natural warmth on your complexion.

 For fair skin, bright blues, ruby reds, and berry tones can bring life and warmth to your appearance without looking harsh.